5 most haunted places in Austin, Texas

 Almost directly across the lobby from that staircase, a small room was once the hotel’s vault.
 It’s haunted by the cheerful ghost of a Depression-era hotel manager.
 When the banks closed during one financial crisis, the Driskill’s manager opened the vault and handed out cash to patrons.
 He trusted them to return the money when they could, and every one of them did.
 His ghost lingers through hard times and good, occasionally greeting guests in slightly outdated formal wear.

-Buffalo Billiards is less than a block away from the Driskill Hotel.
+Buffalo Billiards was less than a block away from the Driskill Hotel.
 In 1861, as the Missouri Hotel, it was Austin’s first “boarding house” and a popular place for a cowboy to find a date… for an hour or so.

-Today, the former brothel is one of Austin’s most popular night spots.
-Stop in for a drink and some food, and you’ll see tourists, locals and scantily-clothed ghosts among the crowd.
+When I investigated the area, the former brothel was one of Austin’s most popular night spots.
+At the time, I said: “Stop in for a drink and some food, and you’ll see tourists, locals, and scantily-clothed ghosts among the crowd.”

-3. The Spaghetti Warehouse, 117 West Fourth Street, Austin, TX
+Location: 117 West Fourth Street, Austin, TX (Per Yelp, it’s now closed.)

 When you’re ready for a good, filling meal, Austin’s Spaghetti Warehouse is the place to eat… and encounter ghosts.